Coors Light: Controversial can advertising claims

-According to the National Advertising Division (NAD), Miller Coors declined to provide a substantive response to the challenge.
-Miller Coors defended the claims as either puffery or truthful.
+According to the National Advertising Division (NAD), Coors declined to provide a substantive response to the challenge.
+Coors defended the claims as either puffery or truthful.
 The company also told NAD that the television, radio and digital campaigns would be permanently discontinued by the end of September 2013.

 International markets

 In order to expand Molson Coors brand portfolio outside of its major markets (US, UK, Canada), Molson Coors established Molson Coors International in 2008.
 MCI operates in three primary regions; Asia, Europe, Latin America and the Caribbean.
 Coors Light, as a signature brand of Molson Coors, was introduced in the new markets.
 The world's sixth-largest brewer, which also makes Molson Canadian, Carling and Blue Moon, was trying to diversify beyond its core markets.

 Awards and sponsorship

+Since 1998, Coors Light has sponsored numerous LGBT pride parades and events.
+MillerCoors is the primary sponsor of the Coors Light Denver PrideFest.

-In 2005, Coors light was awarded with a silver medal in the Great American Beer Festival in the American-Style Light Lager category.
+In 2005, Coors Light was awarded with a silver medal in the Great American Beer Festival in the American-Style Light Lager category.

-MillerCoors' title sponsorship of the newly created Coors Light National Hockey League Stadium Series.
-MillerCoors' sponsorship of the stadium series is part of the beer company's seven-year, $375M deal signed with the NHL in February 2011, the league's most financially lucrative sponsorship ever.
+Title sponsorship of the newly created Coors Light National Hockey League Stadium Series.
+Coors' sponsorship of the stadium series is part of the beer company's seven-year, $375M deal signed with the NHL in February 2011, the league's most financially lucrative sponsorship ever.

-In 2013, MillerCoors owned Coors Light inked a year-long deal with Turner Broadcasting, which includes a sponsorship of the NASCAR Mobile applications.
+In 2013, Coors Light signed a year-long deal with Turner Broadcasting, which includes a sponsorship of the NASCAR Mobile applications.
 Coors Light uses the sponsorship with in-application banners and content to connect with NASCAR's core demographic of sports fans.
 The initiative builds on Coors Light's previous mobile initiatives to target consumers by demographic.